gravitational/teleport/docs/2.5/intro.md

 ## Teleport Enterprise

-Teleport Enterprise is built around the open-source core, with the added benefits of role-based access control (RBAC) and easy integration with identity managers for single sign-on (SSO).
-Because the majority of documentation between the OSS Edition and the Commercial Edition overlaps we have separated out the documentation that is specific to Teleport Enterprise.
+Teleport Enterprise is built around the open-source core in Teleport Community, with the added benefits of role-based access control (RBAC) and easy integration with identity managers for single sign-on (SSO).
+Because the majority of documentation between the Community Edition and the commercial, Enterprise Edition overlaps we have separated out the documentation that is specific to Teleport Enterprise.

 - [Teleport Enterprise Introduction](enterprise) - Overview of the additional capabilities of Teleport Enterprise.